AlessandroCipolletti/my-js-math-and-ui-utils/README.md

 npm i --save js-math-and-ui-utils
 ```
 ### Importing
-<p>You can import the whole library, just one module, as well as each method one by one.</p>
+You can import the whole library, just one module, as well as each method one by one.
-<p>This allows you to keep your javascript bundle as small as possible.</p>
+This allows you to keep your javascript bundle as small as possible.

 ```
 import { * as Utils } from 'js-math-and-ui-utils'
 Utils.roundNumber(myNumberVar, requiredDecimals)